sabitor/md5tabsum/README.md

         log detail level: DEBUG (extended logging), TRACE (full logging) -p string
         password store command
-          init   - initializes the password store based on the DBMS instances setup in the config file add    - adds a passed DBMS instance and its password to the password store update - updates the password of the passed DBMS instance in the password store delete - deletes the passed DBMS instance record from the password store show   - shows all DBMS instances records saved in the password store
+          init   - creates and initializes the password and creates the secret key file add    - adds a specified DBMS instance and its password to the password store update - updates the password of the specified DBMS instance in the password store delete - deletes the specified DBMS instance record from the password store show   - shows all DBMS instances records saved in the password store sync   - synchronizes the password store with the config file
 ```
 Before the calculation of the table checksum can be started for the first time, the following requirements must be met:
 1. The configuration file has to be created.
 What needs to be considered there can be found in chapter *How to configure* above.